MultiverseLearningProducts/swe/src/bootcamp/wk3/day4.md

 ## Lesson

 In our route handler we have all the information we need to create a new restaurant.
-Lets add a line to our handler to do just that.
+If you have not done so already lets add a line to our handler to do just that.

 ```javascript
 app.post('/restaurants', async (req, res) => {